wjdenny/wjdenny.github.io/content/Use a phone's speech to text features on Obsidian Mobile to capture stream of consciousness thoughts.md

 ---
-tags: [ "statement", "pkm/obsidian" ]
+tags: [ "type/statement", "topic/pkm/obsidian" ]
 ---

  Use a phone's speech to text features on Obsidian Mobile to capture stream of consciousness thoughts.
 Then edit the text on a desktop as you like.